Choosing a Financial Advisor: When, What, Where & How

 Monitor your investments and recommend changes, if necessary.

-Your advisor should schedule regular meetings and seek you out when significant changes occur in the investing environment.
+Regular check-ins.
+Your advisor should schedule regular reviews and seek you out when significant changes occur in the investing environment.

 Finding the right advisor takes homework.
 Friends and family can make suggestions, but ultimately you need to find a professional who has qualities that make you feel comfortable sharing information about your life and money.
 We suggest an advisor who: